 The University will promptly respond to every report of Sexual Misconduct through its Title IX Coordinator or designee.
 It is not necessary to file a Formal Complaint to receive Supportive Measures.

 In each case of reported Sexual Misconduct, the Title IX Coordinator will promptly and confidentially contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant's wishes with respect to Supportive Measures, inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint, and explain the process for filing a Formal Complaint.
 Where appropriate, the Title IX Coordinator will also offer Supportive Measures to Respondents.
-The Title IX Coordinator is responsible for coordinating the effective implementation of Supportive Measures.
+The Title IX Coordinator will also provide written notification of available resources, including counseling, mental health services, victim advocacy, legal assistance, visa and immigration support, student financial aid, and other services offered both within the institution and in the community.
+Individuals seeking Supportive Measures are encouraged to contact the Title IX Coordinator, who is responsible for coordinating and ensuring the effective implementation of such measures.

 Supportive measures are individualized based on the information gathered.
 They are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party.
+They are available if requested and if they are reasonably available, regardless of whether the Complainant chooses to report to campus police or local law enforcement.
 They are designed to ensure equal educational access, protect safety, and deter sexual harassment.
 For students, the University attempts to avoid depriving any student of her or his education.
 For employees, the University attempts to provide a positive working environment.
 The measures needed by the parties may change over time to ensure that the Supportive Measures remain necessary and effective based on each individual’s evolving needs.
 Ongoing coordination with the Title IX Coordinator as needs evolve is strongly encouraged.

+The University will also maintain as confidential any Supportive Measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the Supportive Measures.

 Filing a Formal Complaint